Beginner Gardener: 7 Common Mistakes to Avoid

 Why is this a problem?

 A plant that’s poorly suited to its environment won’t thrive, even with proper care.
-It may quickly show signs of weakness, catch diseases, or simply not survive.
+It may quickly show signs of weakness, develop diseases, or simply not survive.
 So it’s not necessarily due to lack of attention on your part, but rather a question of compatibility between the plant and your growing conditions.

 How to avoid this?